dora-team/dora.dev/hugo/content/capabilities/ai-accessible-internal-data/index.md

     AI-accessible internal data is the capability of securely connecting AI systems to an organization’s proprietary information—such as codebases, documentation, and operational metrics—to provide context-aware responses.
 This practice, often implemented through a discipline known as “context engineering,” transforms generic AI models into specialized experts.
 ---

-AI-accessible internal data is the capability of securely connecting AI systems to an organization’s proprietary information—such as codebases, documentation, and operational metrics—to provide context-aware responses.
+AI-accessible internal data securely connects AI systems to an organization’s proprietary information—such as codebases, documentation, and operational metrics—to provide context-aware responses.
 This connection, often implemented through a discipline known as context engineering, transforms generic AI models into specialized experts that understand your specific architecture, standards, and business logic.

 Think of it as providing the complete “briefing packet” a developer needs to achieve an objective, rather than just a single command.
 This includes proprietary company data, such as: